nestauk/mapping-career-causeways/README.md

 In the meantime, we will be conducting research to further validate the recommendations from the career transitions algorithm.

+### Feedback

+- If you would like to raise a technical question, please create a new github issue.
+- If you would like to contact us regarding the Mapping Career Causeways project, please write to `{insert email here}`.

 ## Contents

 ### Supplementary online data